members

 LEOPARDD (Low Earth Orbit Prediction and Analysis of Radar-Detected Debris) is an AI model developed by ASTREO to forecast the evolution of space debris density in LEO.

-Using 3D ConvLSTM neural networks, it processes radar data sequences to generate time-dependent 3D density maps.
+Using Physics-informed neural networks, it processes radar data sequences to generate time-dependent 3D density maps.
 The system is designed to support orbital risk management through short-term predictions and mitigation strategy planning.

 Our team